-- Increasing use of air transport in Asia due to emerging middle classes
+- Sustained long-term momentum in the use of air transport in Asia, thanks to the emergence of the middle classes

 Sector Economic Insights